-Sooner or later the progress will slow down and you won’t improve as fast as you used to.
-Performance tends to stagnate and eventually, you may reach a plateau.
+Sooner or later progress will slow down and you won’t improve as fast as you used to.
+Performance tends to stagnate and eventually, you reach a plateau.

-Then it’s time to open a bag of useful tricks and figure out how to overcome this frustrating phase.
+It’s time to open your bag of useful tricks to figure out how to overcome this frustrating phase.

-One of the tools from this bag are so-called supersets.
+One of the tools from that very bag I am talking about are supersets.

-Supersets are an intense and highly effective bodybuilding technique challenging the muscles in a special way.
+Supersets is an intense and highly effective bodybuilding technique challenging your muscles in a special way.

 Does this sound good to you?
 Then make sure to keep reading.

 Supersets are considered a kind of miracle weapon for strength athletes.
-They stimulate muscle growth by increasing training intensity extremely.
+They stimulate muscle growth by extremely increasing training intensity.

-One the one hand supersets eliminate breaks between the sets which saves you time but one the other hand it also boosts fat burning due to your metabolism being in full swing.
+One the one hand supersets eliminate breaks between the sets which saves time but on the other hand it also boosts fat burning due to your metabolism being in full swing.

 As a study found, the calorie conversion was still significantly increased 24 hours after training.

-This makes supersets particularly attractive for people who usually neglect cardio.
+This makes supersets particularly attractive for people that hold cheap on cardio.

 The concept behind supersets

-Basically, in the superset workout, you do two or more exercises in quick succession to boost your muscles and stimulate them to grow with a different approach.
+Basically, supersets are made up of two (or more exercises) in quick succession to boost your muscles and stimulate them to grow.

-It may even get you a great pump and makes your heart rate to skyrocket, but these things aren’t a powerful muscle-building stimulus.
+It may even get you a great pump and makes your heart rate to shoot up, but these things aren’t a powerful muscle-building stimulus.

-Thus, supersets might rather be promising than they actually are.
-Nonetheless, you can do them from time to time if you want to.
+Thus, supersets might rather more illusion than reality.
+Nonetheless, you can implement supersets from time to time if you want to.
 Nothing speaks agains that since enjoyment should always be in the foreground.

-But I want to emphasize that you should not focus your core workout solely on supersets.
+But I want to emphasize that you should not focus the core of your workout solely on supersets.